Smallwood, Reynolds, Stewart, Stewart

 Smallwood is an American architectural firm based in Atlanta, Georgia.
 Established in 1979, the company has approximately 108 total employees across all of its locations and generates $25.00 million in sales (USD).
-There are 3 companies in the Smallwood, Reynolds, Stewart, Stewart & Associates, Inc. corporate family; with the Atlanta office primarily serving the Southeastern United States and an additional office in Singapore.
+There are 2 companies in the Smallwood, Reynolds, Stewart, Stewart & Associates, Inc. corporate family; with the Atlanta office serving the United States and international clients with an additional office in Singapore.
 Its Atlanta office is headed by eleven principal architects, many of whom are members of the American Institute of Architects (AIA) and are Leadership in Energy and Environmental Design (LEED) Certified Professionals.
 The firm has worked on designs in corporate, commercial, hospitality, multifamily, industrial, governmental, and educational settings.